Board of Governors

 Donna Duncan, BA (Hon), MA

 Donna Duncan is President and CEO of The Hincks-Dellcrest Centre, a large children’s mental health treatment, research and education centre serving the Greater Toronto Area, and a community affiliate of the University of Toronto’s faculties of medicine and social work.
 Prior to joining Hincks-Dellcrest, Donna spent more than 20 years working with municipal, provincial, federal and international governments and within the broader public sector.
 Ms. Duncan’s previous experience includes working as a college professor and serving as the Chief of Staff to the Minister of Training, Colleges & Universities and the Government House Leader.
 She has served on a variety of not-for-profit boards and has been a front-line volunteer in a number of hospitals.
 She holds a bachelor’s degree from the University of Toronto and a master’s degree from Wilfrid Laurier University.
-Ms. Duncan joined the Board of Seneca College on September 1, 2011.
+Ms. Duncan joined the Board of Seneca College on September 1, 2011 and is currently serving as Vice-Chair.

 Colleen Fleming, BA, MBA, C.Dir

 Colleen Fleming is the President of C. Fleming & Associates Ltd. She has held the positions of CEO, Canadian Breast Cancer Foundation, President and CEO, Career Edge Organization; President, Laura Secord Inc.; Senior Vice President of Nestle Canada Inc.; and Director, Retail of Canada and US Operations, Tabi International.
-Ms. Fleming holds a bachelor of arts degree from Carleton University, an MBA from Heriot-Watt University, Edinburgh Business School, a human resource specialist certification from the University of Toronto and a human resources compensation committee certification and a chartered directors designation from the Directors College.
+Ms. Fleming holds a Bachelor of Arts degree from Carleton University, an MBA from Heriot-Watt University, Edinburgh Business School, a human resource specialist certification from the University of Toronto and a human resources compensation committee certification and a chartered directors designation from the Directors College.
 She has served as a Director of the Human Resources Professional Association, Bridgepoint Health Foundation, Van Houtte Inc. and Safe Communities.
-Ms. Fleming joined the Board of Seneca College on September 1, 2010 and is currently serving as Vice Chair.
+Ms. Fleming joined the Board of Seneca College on September 1, 2010 and is currently serving as Chair.

 Syed Zulfiqar H. Gilani, MA, PhD